jefftranter/8080/asm/monitor/README.txt

-This is a simple machine language monitor program for Intel 8080 microprocessor that appeared in the book "8080/Z80 Assembly Language Techniqes for Improved Programming" by Alan R. Miller.
+This is a simple machine language monitor program for Intel 8080 microprocessor that appeared in the book "8080/Z80 Assembly Language Techniques for Improved Programming" by Alan R. Miller.
 The code appears in chapter six.

-I have ported it run on the Briel Altair 8800.
+I have confirmed that it runs on the Briel Altair 8800.

 The code is written to be assembled using the AS macro assembler.
 See http://john.ccac.rwth-aachen.de:8000/as/index.html